$0 Northwest Territories Foster Care Quick-Start Checklist

 What Kinship Care Is in the NWT

 Kinship care is the formal placement of a child with an extended family member or a person who has a significant pre-existing relationship with the child.
-Under the NWT Child and Family Services Act, placement with extended family is the first priority after a child has been apprehended or removed from their home — before placement with an unrelated Indigenous family, and well before placement with a non-Indigenous family.
+Under the NWT Child and Family Services Act, sections 33 through 35 address intervention and priority for extended-family or home-community placement.

 This priority is not accidental.
 It reflects the core principle that children fare better when connected to people they already know, in communities that are already familiar to them.
-For Indigenous children — who make up approximately 99% of the NWT's children in care — kinship placement also serves the legal requirement to maintain cultural, linguistic, and community ties.
+For Indigenous children — who make up approximately 99% of the NWT's children in care — kinship placement also serves the legal requirement to consider cultural, linguistic, and spiritual ties.

 A kinship caregiver in the NWT is not required to be a blood relative.
 A close family friend, a neighbour who has known the child since birth, or a community Elder who has a meaningful relationship with the child can qualify.
 What matters is the nature of the existing relationship and whether the placement serves the child's best interests.